aristocratious/docusaurus-mvp/docs/transformation/individual-collective-growth.md

-**Create psychological safety**: Environments where people can be vulnerable and authentic **Provide development resources**: Access to coaching, reflection time, and learning opportunities **Align systems with values**: Ensure policies and practices support the growth you're encouraging
+**Create psychological safety**: Environments where people can be vulnerable and authentic **Provide development resources**: Access to coaching, reflection time, and learning opportunities **Align systems with values**: Design policies and practices to support the growth you're encouraging
 **Celebrate whole people**: Recognize and reward authentic contribution, not just performance **Make space for emergence**: Allow for unplanned developments and creative solutions